Artist-In-Residence

 Arts-in-Education

-Arts-in-Education packages are booked by the week and include 20 to 25 art appreciation presentations by a museum educator.
-Additional sessions are available by the day.
+AIE packages include 20 to 25 art appreciation presentations for $775 standard fee.
+Additional sessions are available by the day at $50 per lesson or $200 per block of five lessons.
 Virtual options can be offered upon request and depend on artist availability.
+All SAMA education packages include an exhibition tour at the Museum of your choosing at no additional charge.

 FORMS